whitneyburton/portfolios/students/1611-front/pamela-lovett/pamela_lovett.markdown

 * [https://github.com/becs919/linked-list](GitHub URL)
 * [http://frontend.turing.io/projects/linked-list.html](Original Assignment)

+#####An application that allows the user to generate bookmarks on a webpage.

 Evaluator: Louisa

-* An application that allows the user to generate bookmarks on a webpage.

 Notes:
 Well done, need to work on locking in details like indentation consistently.
 Had a slight lack of balance between both Pam and Becca sharing the JS and CSS writing.
 Used jQuery and Flexbox, which required some end-of-project refactoring to include.
 Good job taking risks!